 View the latest betting markets for this years Australasian Oaks.‘Odds not currently available’

-There is a full field of 16 plus 4 emergencies for the $400,000 Schweppes Australasian Oaks.
-The early favourite is Silent Sedition who has won 3 of her last 4 starts, including the Group 3 Auraria Stakes at this track last outing.
-Second favourite is Abbey Marie who has only raced twice for 2 wins.
-On the third line of betting are smart Western Australian Arcadia Dream who was 2nd in the WA Oaks then won the WATC Derby, and Believe who was 3rd in the Australian Oaks at Randwick.
+There is a full field of 16 plus 4 emergencies for the $500,000 Schweppes Australasian Oaks.
+Something More is an early scratching.
+The early favourite is Kenedna who has won her last 2 starts, including a soft win in the Group 3 Auraria Stakes at this track last outing.
+Second favourite is Egg Tart who has won her last 4 starts and is a real wet-tracker.
+Third favourite is Toffee Nose who comes off a 2000m win at Caulfield.

 The following are the top 4 selections from our tipster panel for this years race.